Multi-state Practice & FAQs

 When operating under the Privilege to Practice, EMS clinicians must follow the EMS Protocols established by their EMS agency’s medical director.
 This may be the medical director of your home state agency or an agency in the remote state where you are working.

-Additionally, EMS clinicians are always required to adhere to the state laws and Administrative Code for the jurisdiction(s) in which they are practicing.
+Additionally, EMS clinicians must always adhere to the state laws and Administrative Code for the jurisdiction(s) in which they practice.
 While it’s encouraged to align with your home state’s scope, certain situations—such as extended deployments, special events, or local staffing needs—may require adapting to the protocols of a remote state.
 Clinicians should be properly oriented to local practices and perform only those procedures or administer medications for which they have been trained.

 Restricted License or Restricted Privilege to Practice

-As outlined in Section 8 of the REPLICA legislation, the Privilege to Practice is a privilege granted to EMS Providers, and the privilege can be restricted by any Compact State.- Only the state that suspended or revoked the Privilege to Practice can edit or remove the restriction.
-EMS Providers with questions about a suspended or revoked Privilege to Practice should contact the EMS Office that placed the discipline action.
+As Section 8 of the REPLICA legislation outlines, the Privilege to Practice is granted to EMS Providers, and any Compact State can restrict it.- Only the state that suspended or revoked the Privilege to Practice can edit or remove the restriction.
+EMS Providers with questions about a suspended or revoked Privilege to Practice should contact the EMS Office that placed the disciplinary action.

 - The suspension of a Privilege to Practice by one state removes the Privilege to Practice in ALL Compact states.